ehrpg/qstar/docs/character.md

 Primary stats or abilities are used for a number of things:

-* add a bonus to various checks,
 * define how much damage the character can sustain,
-* enable perks
+* enable perks and upgrades
 * enable certain action, e.g. carrying heavy stuff requires a minimal strength value.